Almond Flour Blueberry Muffins that are simple to make, and ready to enjoy in less than thirty minutes.

 I appreciate easy recipes, especially ones that I can throw together in a flash.
 These almond flour blueberry muffins are quick to bake up and they are super filling.

-Depending on what we did over the weekend, I try to bake up a batch of blueberry muffins Sunday night.
+Depending on what we did over the weekend, I try to bake up a batch of these gluten free blueberry muffins Sunday night.

 These almond flour blueberry muffins only take only a few minutes to throw together, and can be done baking by the time I’m done getting ready in the morning.